CrowdSec WAF on Kubernetes

 - Attack requests got 403 responses

-- Subsequent requests from banned IPs blocked immediately
+- Subsequent requests from banned IPs were blocked immediately

 What I learned